Try the App

 4. Language and Cognitive Development

 Vocabulary, early literacy awareness, and problem-solving abilities.
-A 2024 study found that early language gains significantly predict kindergarten readiness.
+Early language growth is among the strongest predictors of kindergarten readiness.

 5. Communication and General Knowledge